Casco Viejo & the Cathedral

 A set might look like "more of the same" as the others, but each one pushes you slightly differently.
 Cozy, curious, dizzy, expansive, unbalanced, anxious, relieved.
 I actually felt I needed to regroup a bit from the experience (not in an unpleasant way) before exiting to the rest of the museum.

-| Richard Sera's sculpture, A Matter of Time, as we later saw from above. |
+Richard Serra's sculpture, The Matter of Time, as we later saw from above.

-We wandered through galleries of paintings and scultpures, then into a darkened multimedia room of upholstered benches and screens on three walls.
+We wandered through galleries of paintings and sculptures, then into a darkened multimedia room of upholstered benches and screens on three walls.
 This was Sky Hopinka's Fainting Spells, the Indian Pipe plant's lore in Native American cultures told through imagery, music, and poetry.
 It was enchanting but hard to follow.
 I would consider it akin to multimedia impressionism in the way it imparted more feeling than thought.
 Fortunately, the poem was posted in various languages in the hall outside.

 Upstairs we found rooms full of Another Day.
 Another Night. by Barbara Kruger.
 Her bold, text-heavy graphics use geometry and color to effectively visualize poetry.
 Themes are politically, culturally, and technologically current, evoking discomfort, outrage, and despair.
 But there are still messages of kindness and hope embedded.

-Parts of three Barbara Kruger exhibits.
-Note the grand scale. |
+Parts of three Barbara Kruger exhibits — note the grand scale.

 I could have spent a lot more time in the Kruger rooms, reading every word and then letting the ideas soak in.
 Her work seemed to occupy the entire floor.
 But my vision was not cooperating well and it was taking too long, and there was more to see.